The Office of the Information Commissioner (OIC) is a statutory body for the purposes of the:

 Our current statutory office holders include:

-Rachael holds a Bachelor of Laws (Hons), Bachelor of Science (AES) and Graduate Certificate of Public Sector Leadership (PSM Program).
+Rachael holds a Bachelor of Laws (Honours), Bachelor of Science (AES) and Graduate Certificate in Public Sector Leadership (PSM).

 Louisa Lynch was appointed as the Right to Information Commissioner (RTI Commissioner) at the OIC on 6 July 2018.
 Louisa had been Acting RTI Commissioner between 21 August 2017 and 5 July 2018.